-And, from this experience, here are five characteristics I believe it takes to be an effective in both worlds:
+From my experience, I see characteristics I believe it takes to be an effective in both worlds.

 An entrepreneurial spirit